November 1, 2017

 Insurance will protect you and the builder if something goes wrong.
 There are many types of insurance.
 As a minimum, they must have Public Liability and Workers Compensation insurance.
 While not compulsory, it is advisable that the builder also holds Contracts Insurance to cover any damage or theft on your project site.

-If the project value is over $20,000, Home Building Compensation Fund is required and covers you if the builder is unable to complete the work under certain circumstances.
+If the project value is over $20,000, Home Warranty Insurance is required and covers you if the builder is unable to complete the work under certain circumstances.
 This insurance is issued in your name and is calculated based on your project’s value.

-If you are renovating or extending a house you already have, make sure to contact your insurance provider to let them know in writing.
+If you are carrying out alterations or additions to a house you already have, make sure to contact your insurance provider to let them know in writing.
 Find out what changes you need to make to your home and contents policy.

 Tip 4: Compare Quotes